 Pack a couple of extra layers on top of your normal beachwear, including sweatpants and a light sweater, as January is the coldest month of the year in Tulum (with lows around 70°F).
 Low rain chances make January a popular month to visit Tulum.

-February in Tulum involves a bit warmer sea temperatures, and daily temps above 75°F. It is also the month when rainfall drops from 70mm to 50mm, so you won’t need to pack a rain jacket or dry bag.
+February in Tulum has slightly warmer sea temperatures and daily temperatures above 75°F. It is also the month when rainfall drops from 70mm to 50mm, so you won’t need to pack a rain jacket or dry bag.

 March to April:

-March to April in Tulum brings sunnier, yet slightly muggier temperatures.
-Expect longer and warmer days (8 hours of sunshine compared to 6 in January), even lower rainfall, and perfect weather for swimming in the warm Caribbean sea (average water temperature is 81°F).
+March to April in Tulum brings sunnier yet slightly muggier temperatures.
+Expect longer and warmer days (8 hours of sunshine compared to 6 in January), even lower rainfall, and the perfect weather for swimming in the warm Caribbean Sea (average water temperature is 81°F).

-It’s the perfect weather to rent a scooter in Tulum and go on a day trip.
+It’s also a great time to rent a scooter in Tulum and go on a day trip, as you won’t have to deal with many rain storms.

 May to June:

-With a Tulum itinerary that falls in the months of May or June, one can expect sweltering hot days of full sunshine.
+With a Tulum itinerary that falls in May or June, one can expect sweltering hot days of full sunshine.
 While some people may love this, I know some who loathe it!

 Bring light and airy clothing from May onward, as this month is the debut of the rainy season in Tulum (sometimes the rain arrives late, sometimes early).